shebinjoseph388/Simple-Rest-Api/README.md

 # Simple-Rest-Api
-Exposes a simple REST API that allows users to:Allows users to submit/post messages o Lists received messages o Retrieves a specific message on demand, and determines if it is a palindrome. o Allows users to delete specific messages
+Exposes a simple REST API that :Allows users to submit/post messages , Lists received messages , Retrieves a specific message on demand, and determines if it is a palindrome, Allows users to delete specific messages